 The Company monitors publicly available credit ratings for entities for which the Company has a significant receivable balance.
-As of December 31, 2022, the Company had gross receivables of \$122.5 million in current assets and gross receivables of \$210.5 million in other long-term assets.
+As of December 31, 2023, the Company had gross receivables of \$86.1 million in current assets and gross receivables of \$199.8 million in other long-term assets.
 The Company has established credit loss reserves based on publicly available historic default rates issued by a third party for companies with similar credit ratings, factoring in the term of the respective accounts receivable or note receivable.
-During the year ended December 31, 2022, there were no significant changes in the outstanding accounts receivable or notes receivable or the credit ratings of the entities.
+During the year ended December 31, 2023, the Company recorded \$0.2 million of adjustments to the credit loss reserve and wrote-off \$18.5 million in receivables that were fully reserved as of December 31, 2022.
+There were no other significant changes in the outstanding accounts receivable, notes receivable or credit ratings of the entities.